Chief Commissioner of Income Tax

 The Chief Commissioner of Income Tax, or Director General of Income Tax is a senior rank in the Income Tax Department in India.

 Appointment

-They are chosen from the Indian Revenue Service and typically serve the government for a period of 30 years.
-After cadre restructuring, a new designation is created.
-The Principal Chief Commissioner of Income Tax and senior-most Chief Commissioners of Income Tax are promoted into this grade and have additional responsibilities as per personnel and budgetary targets are concerned.
+They are chosen from the Indian Revenue Service and typically serve the government for a period of 30 years or till they reach the age of superannuation.
+After cadre restructuring, a new designation is created. the Principal Chief Commissioner of Income Tax and senior-most Chief Commissioners of Income Tax are promoted into this grade and have additional responsibilities as per personnel and budgetary targets are concerned.
 Their equivalent rank at the Union Secretariat is that of a Special Secretary.